JBrown4223/InterfaceMonitor/README.md

 The interface monitor follows a client-based architecture.
 It creates a socket and connects to the network monitor.
 Once the interface monitor is connected with the network monitor, it sends a message to the network monitor to let it know that its ready to monitor.
 The interface monnitor and network monitor send messages back and forth to obtain/display the required data.
 When the network monitor sends a message, "Shut Down" or a SIGINT, the interface monitor will safely quit and shut down.

 ### 3. Could the interface monitor and network monitor all be contained within one process, if so how?
 [1 mark]
 A interface monitor and network monitor can be contained in one process with the use of multithreads.
 The network monitor needs to continuously listen to the socket it is connected to.
 The interface monitor would run on its own thread so sending data won't block the execution of the main application.

-(MAYBE?
-I am not sure)
+This way, sharing data between the interface monitor and network monitor would be easy.

 ### 4. Could the interface monitor and network monitor all be contained within one process, assuming 128 network interfaces running at several Giga-bits per second, which require a polling interval of one millisecond per interface.
 [1 mark]
 No, I dont believe it can.
 Even if we were to use threads, threads are competing for a finite virtual address space of the host process.
 Threads local storage consumes a part of the process virtual address space.
 Even though the available virtual address space is large, there is significant limitations for processes employing large number of threads or threads that require large amounts of memory.
 128 network interfaces running at several Giga-bits per second, which require a polling interval of one millisecond per interface would be considered to require large amounts of memory.